-Gauge Theory on a Lattice
+Gauge Theory on a Lattice Copyright©2005 by Joel A. Shapiro

-One approach to field theory, in particular to aspects that are not well treated in perturbation theory, is to approximate the field defined on a space-time continuum with a lattice field theory, defined on a lattice of space-time points.
+One approach to field theory, in particular to aspects that are not well treated in perturbation theory, is to approximate the field defined on a spacetime continuum with a lattice field theory, defined on a lattice of space-time points.
 There has been a great deal of cross-fertilization from considering renormalization from the continuum high-energy physics point of view and from the condensed matter, Wilsonian, viewpoint, in which the field theory only makes sense down to some small distance scale anyway.
-But we are going to consider it for a different reason - because it helps to clarify the fundamental idea of gauge fields.
+But we are going to consider field theory on a lattice for a different reason - because it helps to clarify the fundamental idea of gauge fields.